-- First off, we had no indication there were other humans on the ship before we found out there were.
+- First, we had no indication there were other humans on the ship before we found out there were.

-- Second, we go from them waking up to a gun show in less than 3 minutes–which is entirely too short of a time.
+- Second, we go from them waking up to a gun fight in less than 3 minutes–which is entirely too short of a time.
 None of the emotion is allowed to sink in.

 Even if they don’t see it coming, your audience must have a fair chance to.
 They appreciate it.
-They feel as though you’re honoring their intelligence and time, and it adds depth to people who read or watch your work a second time.
+They feel as though you’re honoring their intelligence, and it adds depth for people who read or watch your work a second time.

 Don’t try and justify this by dumping the information in their laps.
 Leave them a visual clue somewhere, put it in dialogue, make every tool you have work to your favor so when they are done, your audience sits back, looks at your work, and sees how you utilized everything to tell your story.